-NAS systems have become an integral part of data backup.
+NAS systems have become a staple of data backup.

 What is a NAS?

-NAS storage (Network Attached Storage) is a central server that provides shared storage for all users belonging to the particular computer network..
+NAS storage (Network Attached Storage) is a centralized server that provides shared storage for all users belonging to the particular computer network.

 Unlike NAS systems, the concept of „Direct Attached Storage“ provides storage solutions for a single computer at a time.
-NAS storage systems and NAS hard drives have become a frequently used alternative to external hard drives for both commercial and home networks..
+NAS storage systems and NAS hard drives have become a frequently used alternative to external hard drives for both commercial and residential networks.

 NAS systems allow large amounts of data to be stored and retrieved at any time.
 As storage capacity needs grow, NAS storage systems can be easily expanded into more complex solutions.
 Data storage on NAS drives is technically simple and at the same time effective.
 Data loss due to the failure of individual hard drives, which can have a significant economic impact on tradespeople and the self-employed, is largely eliminated by storing data on redundant drives.

 The destination of your NAS backup is configured here as a protected Samba/UNC network path.
 To further enhance security, you can append a „$“character to the network volume share name.
-Then the share name will remain hidden on the network and no one will be able to track it down by searching all network paths in an organization..
+Then the share name will remain hidden on the network and no one will be able to track it down by searching through all the network paths in an organization.

-It's best not to set up any network drives at all, just access the corporate NAS via UNC path for NAS backup.
+It's best not to set up network drives at all, but only access the corporate NAS via UNC path for NAS backup.

-Create a folder on the NAS where the user from which the backup is started has write permissions.
+Create a folder on the NAS where the user from which the backup is launched has write permissions.
 User interfaces vary depending on which NAS an organization is using.
-In the destination path, enter the IP address with share so that the computer will definitely find the folder:
+In the target path, enter the IP address with share so that the computer will definitely find the folder:

-After this step is complete, there are two ways that the backup program Langmeier Backup logs into the NAS.
-We have attached a screenshot for both options for you:.
+After this step is complete, there are two ways that the backup program Langmeier Backup logs onto the NAS.
+We have attached a screenshot for both options for your convenience:

-If you set up the NAS so that one has to log in before backing up they can enter the user in the „Login“ tab:
+If you set up the NAS so that one must log in before backing up, they can enter the user in the „Log in“ tab: